Resin Projects

 Working below 70°F can cause:

-- Heavier viscosity: Resin is syrupy, and it is more difficult to mix thoroughly.
+- Heavier viscosity: Resin becomes syrupy and is more difficult to mix thoroughly.

-- Cold resin traps bubbles: Air is trapped in cold resin, and does not get to be properly degassed.
+- Cold resin traps bubbles: Air becomes trapped in cold resin and cannot be properly released.

-- Partial remedy: Surfaces remain sticky or plushy days.
+- Incomplete curing: Surfaces may remain sticky or soft for days.

 Solutions:

-- Heat the place of operation using a space heater (stay away of hot air on the resin).
+- Heat the workspace using a space heater (avoid directing hot air onto the resin).

-- Put bottles of resins (sealed) into warm water and leave it 10-15 minutes before mixing.
+- Place sealed resin bottles in warm water for 10–15 minutes before mixing.

-- Put your project on a silicone heat mat so that you can have consistent heat.
+- Place your project on a silicone heat mat so you can maintain consistent heat.

 Too Hot: Problems and Fixes

-High temperatures (more than 80 degree F) speed up the curing process and may cause:
+High temperatures (more than 80°F) speed up the curing process and may cause:

-- Flash curing: The resin cures too fast producing too much heat.
+- Flash curing: The resin cures too fast, producing excessive heat.

-- Cracking or warping: The project can be hardened or broken due to heat stress.
+- Cracking or warping: The project may harden or break due to heat stress.

-- Bubbles and cloudiness: During the time of overheating, gas and moisture are held within the resin.
+- Bubbles and cloudiness: During overheating, gas and moisture are trapped within the resin.

 Solutions:

-- Work in the indoor setting, not facing direct sunlight and windows.
+- Work indoors, away from direct sunlight and windows.

-- It should not be cured close to radiators or heaters.
+- Do not cure resin near radiators or heaters.

-- Combine smaller quantities to avoid overheating of the resin in the chemical reaction.
+- Mix smaller quantities to avoid overheating during the chemical reaction.

 Humidity: The Moisture Menace